 Somewhere up there is the top of the climb . . .

 . . . and we switch from Hwy 101 to Hwy 1 which we will basically follow to Dan Diego.
 ‘Team Peckish’ (Denise, Jenny and me) are short a rider because Denise’s bike is in on the top of the van until we get to Ft.
 Bragg and it’s bike shop.
-She has a noise rear hub and is worrying about it seazing up like mine did!!
+She has a noisey rear hub and is worrying about it seizing up like mine did!!

 We couldn’t start the climb until be stopped to see the ‘Drive Through Redwood’ . . .